-In any event, however, if you receive a request from an individual who is purporting to exercise one or more of their data protection rights, you must tell Vicky Weeks, Compliance Manager as soon as possible.
+In any event, however, if you receive a request from an individual who is purporting to exercise one or more of their data protection rights, please inform Vicky Weeks, Compliance Manager as soon as possible.

 9. Processing of Financial / Credit Card Data